Ryan Rolison: Professional career

+Colorado Rockies

-Rolison was selected by the he Colorado Rockies in the first round, with the 22nd overall selection, in the 2018 Major League Baseball draft, and he signed with the Rockies for a $2.9 million signing bonus.
+The Colorado Rockies selected Rolison in the first round, with the 22nd overall selection, in the 2018 Major League Baseball draft, and he signed with the Rockies for a $2.9 million signing bonus.
 He made his professional debut with the Grand Junction Rockies of the Rookie-level Pioneer League and spent the whole season there.
-In nine starts, he compiled a 0-1 record with a 1.86 ERA and a 0.79 WHIP.
+In nine starts, he compiled a 0–1 record with a 1.86 ERA and a 0.79 WHIP.

-Rolison began 2019 with the Asheville Tourists of the Class A South Atlantic League.
-Rolison was promoted to the Lancaster JetHawks of the Class A-Advanced California League after going 2-1 with a 0.69 ERA and 14 strikeouts in 142/3 innings with the Tourists.
+Rolison began 2019 with the Asheville Tourists of the Single-A South Atlantic League.
+Rolison was promoted to the Lancaster JetHawks of the High-A California League after going 2–1 with a 0.69 ERA and 14 strikeouts in 142/3 innings with the Tourists.
 With Lancaster, he was selected to participate in the All-Star Game as a member of the South Division team.
-Over 22 starts with the JetHawks, Rolison went 6-7 with a 4.87 ERA, striking out 118 over 116 1/3 innings.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+Over 22 starts with the JetHawks, Rolison went 6–7 with a 4.87 ERA, striking out 118 over 116 1/3 innings.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 To begin the 2021 season, Rolison was assigned to the Hartford Yard Goats of the Double-A Northeast.
-After going 2-1 with a 3.07 ERA over three starts, he was promoted to the Albuquerque Isotopes of the Triple-A West.
+After going 2–1 with a 3.07 ERA over three starts, he was promoted to the Albuquerque Isotopes of the Triple-A West.
 On June 14, he was placed on the injured list after having his appendix removed.
 He was expected to return in early August, but broke a bone in his left hand while fielding balls, delaying his return.
 He was activated later that same month.
-Over ten starts with the Isotopes, Rolison went 2-2 with a 5.91 ERA and 45 strikeouts over 452/3 innings.
+Over ten starts with the Isotopes, Rolison went 2–2 with a 5.91 ERA and 45 strikeouts over 452/3 innings.
 Following the end of the season, Rolison began playing in the Dominican Professional Baseball League for the Tigres del Licey.